 The RPBCWD developed the Creek Restoration Action Strategy (CRAS) to prioritize creek reaches, sub-reaches, or sites, in need of stabilization and/or restoration.
 The District identified eight categories of importance for project prioritization:

 - Infrastructure risk

 - · Erosion and channel stability

 - Public education

 - · Ecological benefits

 - Water quality

-- Project cost
+- · Project cost

 - Partnerships

-- · Watershed benefits
+- Watershed benefits

-studies and reports, erosion inventories, field visits, and scoring sheets from specific methodologies.
+methodologies.
 Final tallies of scores for each category, using a two-tiered ranking system, were used to prioritize sites for restoration/remediation.